oppiliappan/statix/readme.md

 ### `bin`

-This is the main point of interaction between `nix-analyzer` and the end user.
+This is the main point of interaction between `statix` and the end user.
 It's output is human-readable and should also support JSON/errorfmt outputs for external tools to use.